 These are the smallest rooms which could not to be altered during renovations, and were not able to accommodate a wardrobe.
 Seyferth came up with an efficient design which enabled guests to make it their personal space.

 Notably his VIP Chair in Divina Melange Wool, which was designed for the Dutch pavilioin at the World Expo 2000 in Hannover, Germany.
-This was the same event that marked the breakthrough of the Lloyd Hotel & Cultural Embassy architects, MVRDV.
+This was the same event that marked the breakthrough of Lloyd Hotel architects, MVRDV.

 Piet Hein Eek advocates that you should work with the materials at hand.
 For him, this meant he started designing chairs from matches.
 At his graduation show at the Design Academy Eindhoven in 1990 he attracted attention with his Scrapwood Cupboards.
 He was interested in the aesthetics and functionality of imperfect materials.
 Twenty years on, he runs an international company making scrapwood furniture.
 His design philosophy is still the same: to make unusual objects using simple production methods.